oexenhave/oexenhave/about.md

 I'm a solution architect at TimeLog.
 I am located in Roskilde, Denmark.
 I was born July 2nd 1984.
 I have a great passion for technology and at the time being especially for web technology and integrations.

-I'm also a amateur photographer keen to learn new techniques both with the camera, but also post-processing the photos.
+I'm also an amateur photographer keen to learn new techniques both with the camera, but also post-processing the photos.
 If you need a photographer for an event please let me know.
 In my portfolio, I have photos from a huge 40-years birthday party and a couple of christening parties and 50th anniversaries - as well as a lot of personal family parties and get-togethers.